 Number of Portuguese speakers: 193,300

-Guinea-Bissau is located on the west coast of Africa.
-It was colonized by the Portuguese starting in the 1400s, though France, England and other European countries also aimed to control the region.
-Tragically, what is now known as Guinea-Bissau was used as a source of slaves.
+Guinea-Bissau is located on the west coast of Africa and was colonized by the Portuguese starting in the 1400s.
+Tragically, what is now known as Guinea-Bissau was used as a source for people to enslave.

 Portuguese is Guinea-Bissau’s only official language, though it is often not a first language: While only about 5,280 people speak Portuguese as a native tongue, 188,000 speak it as a second language.